objectiv/objectiv.io/docs/docs/tracking/react/api-reference/hooks/useTrackOnMount.md

 # useTrackOnMount

-Tracks the given TrackerEvent on mount.
+Tracks the given TrackerEvent on mount, unaffected by re-renders.

 ```ts
 useTrackOnMount = (parameters: {